By Vince Cooper

-Perhaps he is best remembered for his performance in a more central role on one particular occasion with the Scottish national team.
-Having made his international debut in 1925, the following year he got the only goal in his country’s win over England at Old Trafford, and two years later he travelled to Wembley as a key part of a diminutive but deadly front line.
+Having made his Scotland debut in 1925, the following year he got the only goal in his country’s win over England at Old Trafford, and two years later he travelled to Wembley as a key part of a diminutive but deadly front line.

-Jackson is out of shot but has just scored for the Wembley Wizards
+Jackson is out of the picture but has just scored for the Wembley Wizards

 The Scotland selectors had received a great deal of criticism for their team choice for Wembley.
 Established stars Jimmy McGrory and Davie Meiklejohn were left out.
 Eight Anglos (Scots playing in the English Football League) we’re picked.

 At 5’9” Jackson was the tallest member of the forward line at Wembley.
 Hughie Gallacher (Newcastle), Jimmy Dunn (Hibernian), Alex James (Preston North End) and Alan Morton (Rangers) completed the attack.
 What they lacked in height, these five more than made up for in skill and toughness.

 Early on, England hit the Scottish post.
 Undeterred, the visitors went straight up the other end where a Morton cross was met by Jackson to give Scotland the lead.
-Just before half time a one-two with Jackson left James in the clear and he doubled the lead.
+Just before half time a one-two with Jackson left James in the clear and he doubled the advantage.

 The third goal came when Morton found Jackson again and when the referee played an advantage after Gallacher was fouled, James claimed his second, and his country’s fourth.